kdave/btrfs-progs/Documentation/btrfs-device.rst

 corruption_errs
         A block checksum mismatched or a corrupted metadata header was found. generation_errs
-        The block generation does not match the expected value (eg. stored in the parent node).
+        The block generation does not match the expected value (e.g. stored in the parent node).

 Since kernel 5.14 the device stats are also available in textual form in